-Manual designs objects that celebrate slow food & drink.
+Manual designs objects that celebrate slowness.

-In a time when mainstream food culture pushes us towards the ultimate conveniences—the fastest food, miracle appliances, and technology that does the thinking for us—we have a divergent perspective.
+In a time when mainstream culture pushes us towards the ultimate conveniences—the fastest food, miracle appliances, and technology that does the thinking for us—we have a divergent perspective.

 We think food should slow you down.
 It’s a time for nourishment for yourself and those you love.
 Food has the unique ability to bring people together, to spark joy, to celebrate what nature has created, and what humans have learned to cultivate and craft.